johnandrea/readgedcom/README.md

 ## Bug reports

-This code is provided without support and warranty.
+This code is provided with neither support nor warranty.